 Sustaining capital, not including waste stripping, is estimated at C\$30 million (US\$23 million) for 2023.
-Sustaining capital during 2023 is expected to be materially lower than previous years due to the absence of major one-time infrastructure construction (water treatment plant 2022 and truck shop in 2021).
+Sustaining capital during 2023 is materially lower than previous years due to the absence of major one-time infrastructure construction (water treatment plant in 2022 and truck shop in 2021).
 Major items included in 2023 sustaining capital include mobile equipment rebuilds and fixed maintenance rebuilds.

-Capitalized waste stripping is estimated at C\$50 million (US\$38 million) and is included in AISC1 but is not included in the sustaining capital above.
-Waste stripping will be expensed or capitalized based on the actual quarterly stripping ratio versus the expected life of mine stripping ratio and may be quite variable quarter over quarter and year over year.
-Waste stripping in 2023 is expected to be higher than the life of mine average annual waste stripping.
-This accounting treatment for waste stripping will affect earnings and capital but will not affect AISC1 or cash flow.
+Capitalized waste stripping is estimated at C\$35 million (US\$26 million).
+This is lower than previously estimated (C\$50 million) due to timing of waste mining.
+Capitalized waste stripping is included in AISC1 but is not included in the sustaining capital above.
+Waste stripping is expensed or capitalized based on the actual quarterly stripping ratio versus the expected life of mine stripping ratio and may be quite variable quarter over quarter and year over year.